Circaevum/circaevum-dao-phase-1/README.md

 This GitHub repository serves as the basis for how Circaevum operates as a DAO.
 It consolidates progress notes and tracks development across all Circaevum projects, providing the framework for DAO governance and contribution tracking.
 Note: Individual project repositories contain the actual code; this repository focuses on tracking, documentation, and administrative processes.

+During Phase 1, this process will probably change.
+This GitHub will probably change.
+We're exploring how this works.
+How we can build an autonomous flywheel that incentivizes transparency and continuous innovation.
+We are welcome to interpretations, suggestions, and other ideals that continue exploring the nature of this.

 **Circaevum** is a 3D calendar and time visualization system designed to enhance the human cognitive faculties of memory and planning.
 To learn more, visit https://circaevum.com/.

 ## Smart Contract Information